-Embryo freezing is routine at CARE, and with the vitrification technique frozen embryos can get great results.
-You'll not know whether you have embryos available for freezing until you’re well into your treatment cycle, but we’ll discuss the possibility with you before you start treatment.
+Embryo freezing & embryo storing is routine at CARE, and with the vitrification technique frozen embryos can get great results.
+You won’t know whether you have embryos available for freezing until you’re well into your treatment cycle, but we’ll discuss the possibility with you before you start treatment.

 When you’re going through IVF treatment, once we’ve fertilised your eggs we’ll talk to you regularly about how your embryos are developing, and we’ll let you know whether there will be any of the right quality left for freezing.
-If there are, and you’d like us to store them for you, we’ll place them in individual straws and then in a special solution to protect them in storage.
-Finally, we’ll freeze them in liquid nitrogen.
+If there are, and you’d like us to store them for you they are frozen in the following steps:

 When you’re ready to use your embryos we’ll remove an embryo from storage and carefully warm it.
 Then, if it’s good enough quality, we’ll prepare it for transfer.
 We’ll aim to place the embryo into the womb of you or your partner at the right time of the cycle, and timing will depend on the stage of the embryos, i.e whether they’re fertilised eggs, early embryos or blastocysts.

 In this video George, a CARE embryologist, is thawing an embryo.
 He is moving the embryo between solutions using a very fine pipette.
 The process generally takes around 20 minutes.

 Before embryos are frozen, we ask you to complete consent forms which cover the following: